kpsasikumar13/College-Website-/README.md

 # College-Website-
-This website is created using HTML, CSS, for Front-End and PHP for Back-End
+This website is created using HTML, CSS for Front-End and PHP for Back-End